paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-067-freedom-for-russia-and-emerging-eurasian-democracies-and-open-markets-support.md

 The National Defense Authorization Act for Fiscal Year 1993, referred to in subsec. (c), is Pub.
 L. 102–484, Oct.
 23, 1992, 106 Stat.
 2315.
 For complete classification of this Act to the Code, see Tables.
 See, also, Codification note below.

-Section 221(a) of the Soviet Nuclear Threat Reduction Act of 1991, referred to in subsec. (c), is section 221(a) of Pub.
-L. 102–228, which is set out as a note under [section 2551 of this title](./chapter-035-arms-control-and-disarmament.md#section-2551).
+Section 221(a) of the Soviet Nuclear Threat Reduction Act of 1991, referred to in subsec. (c), was section 221(a) of Pub.
+L. 102–228, which was set out in a note under [section 2551 of this title](./chapter-035-arms-control-and-disarmament.md#section-2551) prior to repeal by Pub.
+L. 113–291, div.
+A, title XIII, § 1351(1), Dec.
+19, 2014, 128 Stat.
+3606.
 See Codification note below.

 #### Codification
 Section is comprised of section 506 of Pub.
 L. 102–511.
 Subsec. (a) of this section directed the amendment of section 221 of Pub.
-L. 102–228 which is set out as a note under [section 2551 of this title](./chapter-035-arms-control-and-disarmament.md#section-2551) and subsec. (b) of this section directed the amendment of sections 108 and 109 of Pub.
-L. 102–229 which are not classified to the Code.
+L. 102–228, which was set out in a note under [section 2551 of this title](./chapter-035-arms-control-and-disarmament.md#section-2551) and was repealed by Pub.
+L. 113–291, div.
+A, title XIII, § 1351(1), Dec.
+19, 2014, 128 Stat.
+3606.
+Subsec. (b) of this section directed the amendment of sections 108 and 109 of Pub.
+L. 102–229, which are not classified to the Code.
 Because of amendments by section 1421(a)(2)(B), (3) and (b) of Pub.
 L. 102–484, div.
 A, title XIV, Oct.
 23, 1992, 106 Stat.
 2565, to section 221 of Pub.
 L. 102–228 and sections 108 and 109 of Pub.
 L. 102–229, the amendments directed by subsecs. (a) and (b) of this section did not take effect pursuant to subsec. (c) of this section.

 <a id="section-5858"></a>
 ## § 5858.
 Waiver of certain provisions
-**(a) In general** Funds made available for fiscal year 1993 under sections 5853 and 5854 of this title to provide assistance or otherwise carry out programs and activities with respect to the independent states of the former Soviet Union under those sections may be used notwithstanding any other provision of law, other than the provisions cited in subsection (b) of this section.
+**(a) In general** Funds made available for fiscal year 1993 under sections 5853 and 5854 of this title to provide assistance or otherwise carry out programs and activities with respect to the independent states of the former Soviet Union under those sections may be used notwithstanding any other provision of law, other than the provisions cited in subsection (b).

-**(b) Exceptions** Subsection (a) of this section does not apply with respect to—
+**(b) Exceptions** Subsection (a) does not apply with respect to—

 (1) this subchapter; and